Archaeology

 Vindija Cave, Croatia

-Vindija Cave is a stratified archaeological site in Croatia, which has several occupations associated with both Neanderthals and Anatomically Modern Humans (AMH).
+Vindija Cave is a stratified paleontological and archaeological site in Croatia, which has several occupations associated with both Neanderthals and Anatomically Modern Humans (AMH).

-Vindija includes a total of 14 levels dated between 25,000 and 45,000 years ago, spanning the Middle Paleolithic and Upper Paleolithic periods.
-Although several of the levels are sterile of hominin remains, or have been disturbed by burrowing animals or ice wedging, there are four to five stratigraphically separated hominin levels at Vindija Cave associated with humans and Neanderthals.
+Vindija includes a total of 13 levels dated between 150,000 years ago and the present, spanning the upper part of the Lower Paleolithic, Middle Paleolithic, and Upper Paleolithic periods.
+Although several of the levels are sterile of hominin remains or have been disturbed primarily cryoturbations ice wedging, there are some stratigraphically separated hominin levels at Vindija Cave associated with humans and Neanderthals.

-The site was first excavated in the late 19th century, and more extensively excavated between 1974 and 1986 by Mirko Malez of the Croatian Academy of Sciences and Art.
-In addition to extensive archaeological and faunal remains, remains from over 100 separate hominins have been found at Vindija Cave.
+The site was first excavated in the first half of the 20th century, and more extensively excavated between 1974 and 1986 by Mirko Malez of the Croatian Academy of Sciences and Arts.
+In addition to archaeological and faunal remains, numerous archaeological and faunal remains, with over 100 hominin discoveries have been found at Vindija Cave.

-• Specimens in Level G1 represent the most recent Neanderthals at the site (32,000-34,000 years ago) and are associated with both Mousterian and Upper Paleolithic stone tools.
+• Specimens in Level G1 (32,000-34,000 years bp) represent the most recent Neanderthals at the site and are associated with both Mousterian and Upper Paleolithic stone tools.

-• Hominins in Level F are associated with Aurignacian and according to researchers look a little like both AMH and Neanderthal.
+• Hominins in Level F (31,000-28,000 years bp) are associated with Aurignacian and according to researchers look a little like both AMH and Neanderthal.

-• Hominins in Level D, the uppermost hominid-bearing strata in the cave, are associated with Gravettian culture artifacts, and represent only anatomically modern humans.
+• Hominins in Level D (less than 18,500 years bp, the uppermost hominid-bearing strata in the cave, are associated with Gravettian culture artifacts and represent only anatomically modern humans.

 Vindija Cave and mtDNA